 One of the greatest revelations about this hobby for me was that it is damn near affordable.
 Laughably cheap, in fact.
 Especially in comparison to the vintage Japanese toy collecting I used to get up to.

-After that beginning, however, things can start to get a little spendier.
+After that easy beginning, however, things can start to get a little spendier.
 It all depends on where and how far you want to take it.

 Building A Track and Modifying Cars